Nivshiz/ML-Basic-Classification/README.md

 # ML-Basic-Classification

-This repository contains an assignment given in a Machine Learning course during my studies.
+This repository contains an assignment given in a Machine Learning course during my degree studies.
 The purpose of the assignment was to compare several classic classification models using **Scikit-learn** library.
 The models i used for this comparison are: